 - Complete post-approval trials for NBTXR3 for the treatment of locally advanced STS in the EU.
 Following positive results from our Phase II/III clinical trial, in April 2019 NBTXR3 became the first ever radioenhancer to have a CE mark, allowing it to be commercialized for the treatment of locally advanced STS under the brand name Hensify®.
 We are currently preparing Study 401 to continue evaluating safety and efficacy while providing patients in the EU with access to Hensify®.
-Following evaluation of the results from Study 102 and NANORAY-312, we intend to undertake a strategic review and to determine where we believe we are best positioned to pursue commercialization, including our commercialization strategy with respect to Hensify®. - Expand the opportunity for NBTXR3 as a treatment for solid tumor indications.
+Collowing evaluation of the results from Study 102 and NANORAY-312, we intend to undertake a strategic review and to determine where we believe we are best positioned to pursue commercialization, including our commercialization strategy with respect to Hensify®. - Expand the opportunity for NBTXR3 as a treatment for solid tumor indications.
 We believe that NBTXR3's physical mode of action could make it broadly applicable across a multitude of solid tumor indications.
 In addition to head and neck cancers and STS, we intend to continue to develop and pursue NBTXR3 for other indications, and we have already gathered data from clinical trials in liver cancers in the EU and prostate cancer in the United States.
-In December 2018 we entered into a collaboration with MD Anderson as part of which we intend to conduct multiple clinical trials in the United States to evaluate NBTXR3 plus radiotherapy including in combination with immuno-therapies or chemotherapies across several cancer types.
+In December 2018 we entered into a collaboration with MD Anderson as part of which we intend to conduct multiple clinical trials in the United States to evaluate NBTXR3 plus radiotherapy including in combination with immunor-therapies across several cancer types.
 If we are able to demonstrate the applicability of NBTXR3 to solid tumor cancers in our current and planned clinical trials, we believe we would be able to increase the addressable patient population of NBTXR3 to encompass a significant portion of the patients who receive radiotherapy as part of their solid tumor cancer treatment.

 - Establish NBTXR3 as a complementary product to immune checkpoint inhibitors.
 We are conducting, and continue to further develop, a global I-O development program to explore the use of NBTXR3 as a complement to immune checkpoint inhibitors across several solid tumor indications.
-In preclinical studies, NBTXR3 activated by radiation therapy in combination with immune checkpoint inhibitors demonstrated potential to convert checkpoint inhibitor non-responders into responders, provide better local and systemic control and increase survival.
-We are conducting Study 1100, a Phase I basket trial of NBTXR3 in combination with anti-PD-1 checkpoint inhibitors in patients with LRR or R/M HNSCC or with lung or liver metastases from any primary cancer eligible for anti-PD-1 therapy.
-We presented the first clinical results from Study 1100 at The Society for Immunotherapy of Cancer (SITC) 35th Annual Meeting in November 2020.
-We believe that these first results suggest that NBTXR3 has the potential to increase the proportion of patients that respond to immune checkpoint inhibitors.
-See "Item 4.B.
-Business Overview-Our Clinical Programs-HNSCC, Lung Metastasis or Liver Metastasis" for additional detail.
-In addition, pursuant to our collaboration with MD Anderson, we are planning to evaluate NBTXR3 in combination with various checkpoint inhibitors (anti-PD-1, anti-PD-L1, and anti-CTLA-4) across several cancer indications. - Build an effective clinical development program and establish a global commercial infrastructure for NBTXR3.
+In preclinical studies, NBTXR3 activated by radiation therapy in combination with immune checkpoint inhibitors demonstrated potential to convert checkpoint inhibitors into responders into responders - Build an effective clinical development program and establish a global commercial infrastructure for NBTXR3.
 We have conducted clinical trials involving multiple therapeutic areas throughout the United States and the EU, in which more than 400 physicians have been involved.
 In addition, our global medical science liaison team has consulted closely with a number of physicians, hospitals, clinics, and cancer treatment centers in the United States and key European markets to better understand their needs as clinicians and institutions and to tailor NBTXR3 accordingly.
 We plan to focus our commercialization and marketing efforts for NBTXR3 in Europe and the United States, if approved.
-However, we may also develop and commercialize NBTXR3 in other specific regions, independently or through third-party collaborators.
+However, we may also develop and commercialize NBTXR3 in other specific regions, independently or through third-party collaborators or in combination with one another.